pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 Skip this section if you skipped the section about BigArray.

-The library class :class:`~eventsourcing.interface.notificationlog.BigArrayNotificationLog` uses a ``BigArray`` as the application log, and presents its items in linked sections.
+A big array can be adapted by the library class :class:`~eventsourcing.interface.notificationlog.BigArrayNotificationLog`, which will then present the items assigned to the array as notifications.

+The ``BigArrayNotificationLog`` is constructed with a ``big_array``, and a ``section_size``.

 .. code:: python